2020-2021 Undergraduate & Graduate Catalog

 Admission to the M.S.T. program is based on an evaluation of the candidate's application and other submitted documentation.
 An undergraduate degree in accounting is not required, although those with limited undergraduate exposure to taxation are required to complete appropriate courses to provide a foundation for advanced study in taxation.
 Applicants must submit official documentation of all previous college coursework, including a baccalaureate degree (or equivalent international credential).
 Additionally, applicants must submit:

-- TOEFL score (if English is not the applicant's first language).
+- TOEFL score, required if English is not the applicant's first language.

 Candidates are admitted to the M.S.T. program based on an assessment of the candidate's potential to successfully complete the program.
 The Graduate Accounting Committee bases admission decisions on previous undergraduate and graduate academic performance, performance on the Graduate Management Admission Test (GMAT), and evidence of other competencies related to program and workplace success.
 A TOEFL score of at least 80 (IBT) is required of applicants whose first language is not English.
 Work experience is not required but may be considered in the admissions decision.